Please click here to see Communication Department information.

 - Students must complete a minimum of 12 upper-division (3000-level and above) COMM credit hours.

-- Students must earn a minimum grade of B (3.0) in all major courses taken at CU Denver and must achieve a minimum cumulative major GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the major GPA.
-Students cannot complete major or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of B (3.0) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
+All graded attempts in required and elective courses are calculated in the certificate GPA.
+Courses taken using pass/fail grading cannot apply to certificate requirements.

 - Students must complete all of the credit hours for the certificate with CU Denver faculty.

 |Complete the following certificate requirements:||12|

 |Dynamics of Global Communication|

 |Complete one of the following elective courses: 1||3|